- Predictable performance unaffected by serverless traffic.

 Multiple GPUs

 Speculative decoding is an optimization technique used to improve the efficiency of text generation and decoding processes.
 Using speculators can improve performance, increase throughput and improve the handling of uncertain or ambiguous input.
 Customers who require consistently low tail latencies—such as those running real-time or mission-critical applications—may want to avoid speculative decoding.
 While this technique can improve average performance, it also introduces the risk of occasional extreme delays, which may be unacceptable in latency-sensitive workloads.
-To disable speculative decoding, set the--no-speculative-decoding
+By default, speculative decoding is not enabled.
+To enable speculative decoding, remove the--no-speculative-decoding flag from the create command.

 Prompt caching

 Prompt caching stores the results of previously executed prompts, allowing your model to quickly retrieve and return cached responses instead of reprocessing the same input.
 This significantly improves performance by reducing redundant computations.
-By default, caching is enabled.
-However, in cases where prompt inputs vary significantly, disabling caching may be preferable.
-To turn off prompt caching, add--no-prompt-cache
+Prompt caching is enabled by default for all Dedicated Endpoints and cannot be disabled.The